Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 11th in the league with a collective 9.0 strikeouts per nine innings.

-- The Yankees have a 4.00 team ERA that ranks 10th among all MLB pitching staffs.
+- The Yankees' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Schmidt (9-8 with a 4.54 ERA and 139 strikeouts in 140 2/3 innings pitched) tries for his 10th victory when he makes the start for the Yankees, his 29th of the season.
+- Vasquez gets the start for the Yankees, his fifth of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched.

-- The righty last pitched on Wednesday against the Detroit Tigers, when he threw 6 1/3 innings, allowing three earned runs while giving up five hits.
+- His most recent appearance was out of the bullpen on Thursday when the right-hander tossed 2 1/3 innings against the Detroit Tigers, surrendering one earned run while allowing three hits.

-- The 27-year-old has amassed an ERA of 4.54, with 8.9 strikeouts per nine innings, in 29 games this season.
-Opponents have a .264 batting average against him.
+- The 24-year-old has a 2.36 ERA and 7.4 strikeouts per nine innings across seven games this season, while giving up a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.